 Image : NOTE: The below Blu-ray captures were taken directly from the Blu-ray disc.

 HD Cinema Classic are the ones who gave us Blu-rays of Welles' The Stranger and Kansas City Confidential.
 The image quality is akin - soft DNR-ish but supports a minor-ly decent presentation probably outstripping the previous, and multiple, SD DVDs of the film that is in the Public Domain.
 This is only single-layered and doesn't have much texture but I admit it gave me an okay presentation.
 Even plasticized detail has impressive moments.
 Skin tones seem true - but contrast has inconsistencies.
 In fact there is some wavering in the quality at reel ends (my guess) but I'll put that down to the source used.
 This Blu-ray his simply better than DVD but it certainly won't win any awards.
-Frankly, it may be even better than I was anticipating - which is the strongest compliment I can give at this stage.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION